Wasps 'likely' to enter administration 'within days'

 Last updated on .From the section Rugby Union

-Financially troubled Wasps have announced the club is "likely" to go into administration "within days".
+Financially troubled Wasps have announced they are "likely" to go into administration "within days".

 The Coventry-based Premiership club have filed notice on two occasions to get insolvency experts in to help with their debts, which run to tens of millions of pounds.

-In a statement, Wasps Holdings Limited said the decision was "extremely difficult to make".
+In a statement, Wasps Holdings Limited said they had been working "tirelessly" to secure the club's future.

 "We strongly believe it is the right course of action," the statement added.